Open Classes FAQs

 - Q. Can I drop a class and receive a refund?

 A. Students should check the university’s Professional Degree Program FAQs page or phone 408-924-2670 for refund policy information.
 Open Classes students will be advised of refund deadlines when they enroll.
 To receive a full refund, students must notify iSchool student services by email several days before the first day of instruction to allow the university processing time.
 To receive a 75% refund, the student must notify iSchool staff by the 75% refund deadline.
+The semester refund deadline also applies to late start classes.
 IMPORTANT: Once the 75% refund deadline has passed, the university does not issue refunds.
 It will be very difficult to drop the class(es) from that point and will require a Withdraw petition, including documentation of extenuating circumstances.

 - Q. Are scholarships available?